Content Marketing Strategy for Technology, Software and Startup Companies to Grow Traffic and Revenue

 Understanding this data will be useful not only for your startup content marketing strategy, but for your overall marketing and business strategies you can apply for your tech or software business.
 Here are some key metrics to observe:

-• Demographics: fairly obvious, for example, if your main target audience is millenial women between the age of 25-34, you can figure out how to develop content for this group.
+- Demographics: fairly obvious, for example, if your main target audience is millennial women working in California between the age of 25-34, you can figure out how to develop content for this group.

 In short, with this approach, we analyze various data of our current visitors and readers to develop better content.
 Obviously we can’t use this approach if your site is brand new, but you can analyze your closest competitors’ data for a similar effect.